pagkly/Zed/Investopedia3/What Is an Unamortized Bond Discount.md

 What Is an Unamortized Bond Discount?
 ## What Is an Unamortized Bond Discount?

 An unamortized bond discount is an accounting methodology for certain bonds.
-The unamortized [bond discount](https://www.investopedia.com/terms/b/bond-discount.asp) is the difference between the par value of a bond—its value at maturity—and the proceeds from the sale of the bond by the issuing company, less the portion that has already been amortized (written off in gradual increments) on the [profit and loss statement](https://www.investopedia.com/terms/p/plstatement.asp).
+The unamortized [[bond discount]](https://www.investopedia.com/terms/b/bond-discount.asp) is the difference between the par value of a bond—its value at maturity—and the proceeds from the sale of the bond by the issuing company, less the portion that has already been amortized (written off in gradual increments) on the [[profit and loss statement]](https://www.investopedia.com/terms/p/plstatement.asp).

 ### key takeaways